-While normally non-business activities do not allow the taxpayer to reclaim VAT as it is not input tax as defined by section 24 of the VAT Act, local authority and academy schools are enable to reclaim the VAT they incur making supplies subject to a special legal regime under section 33 (for local-authority schools) and section 33B (for academy schools).
+While normally non-business activities do not allow the taxpayer to reclaim VAT as it is not input tax as defined by section 24 of the VAT Act, local authority and academy schools are able to claim refunds for the VAT they incur making supplies subject to a special legal regime under section 33 (for local-authority schools) and section 33B (for academy schools).
 These rules enable the schools to reclaim the VAT on the purchase of musical instruments because they use them for the provision of education.

 Rules and definitions for AIPS

 For the purposes of AIPS the following definitions apply:

 - Musical tuition at a local authority school;

 - Musical tuition in either a school orchestra or local authority orchestra; and

 - Musical tuition in a local music hub.